aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

                     });
     }

-We did not set **Surname** property of CreatePersonInput despite of it's **required**.
+We did not set **Surname** property of CreatePersonInput despite it being **required**.
 So, it throws **AbpValidationException** automatically.
 Also, we can not send null to CreatePerson method since validation system also checks it.
-This test calls CreatePerson with invalid arguments and asserts that it thows AbpValidationException.
+This test calls CreatePerson with invalid arguments and asserts that it throws AbpValidationException.
 See [validation document](https://aspnetboilerplate.com/Pages/Documents/Validating-Data-Transfer-Objects) for more information.